A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: The recursion, definitions of regimes, and a high level description of the proof

 \subsection{The scalar and oscilatory regimes}

 We consider (for most $k$'s except for $k=O(1)$, which eventually do not matter), the matrix $W_k$ and the constant $c_k$ as perturbations.
 Then, the eigenvalues of $A_k$ (with $c_k=0$) are real for $k<k_0$, with modulus larger than $1$, and pure imaginary for $k>k_0$.
 We thus distinguish between three regimes. \begin{itemize} \item \textit{The scalar regime.} This is the regime where $k\leq k_0-l_0$.
-As we explain momentarily, in this regime the recursions \eqref{eq-Xk} can be essentially replaced by recursions for the scalar quantity $\psi_k/\psi_{k-1}\sim 1+\delta_k$, with $\delta_k$ small and (essentially) satisfying a scalar equation, hence the name. \item \textit{The transition regime.} This is the regime where $k_0-l_0<k\leq k_0+l_0$.
-In this regime, the eigenvalues of $A_k$ are both close to $1$. \item \textit{The oscilatory regime.} This is the regime where $k> k_0+l_0$.
-In this regime, the eigenvalues of $A_k$ are complex, of modulus very close to $1$, hence the name. \end{itemize}
+As we explain momentarily, in this regime the recursions \eqref{eq-Xk} can be essentially replaced by recursions for the scalar quantity $\psi_k/\psi_{k-1}=1+\delta_k$, with $\delta_k$ small and (essentially) satisfying a scalar equation, hence the name.
+The analysis of the scalar regime is carried out in Section \ref{sec-scalar}. \item \textit{The transition regime.} This is the regime where $k_0-l_0<k\leq k_0+l_0$.
+In this regime, the eigenvalues of $A_k$ are both close to $1$.
+The analysis of the transition regime is carried out in Section \ref{sec-trans}. \item \textit{The oscilatory regime.} This is the regime where $k> k_0+l_0$.
+In this regime, the eigenvalues of $A_k$ are complex, of modulus very close to $1$, hence the name.
+The analysis of the oscilatory regime is carried out in Sections \ref{subsec-change} and \ref{sec-timechange}, and constitutes the hardest and most innovative part of the paper. \end{itemize}